Higher Kac-Moody algebras and moduli spaces of G-bundles: Action on derived moduli spaces

 \begin{prop} (a) The derived stack $\RBunrig_G(X, x)$ is represented by a derived Artin stack.

 (b) If $X$ is projective, then $\RBunrig_G(X, x)$ is represented by a derived scheme of amplitude $[0, n-1]$. \end{prop}

-{\sl Proof:} We first deduce from \cite[Lemma 4.2.4]{hennion-floops} that the inclusion of the trivial bundle $\{\mathrm{Triv} \} \to \RBun_G(\wh x)$ is a smooth atlas.
+{\sl Proof:} Using the smooth atlas $\Spec(\k) \to BG$, we deduce from \cite[Lemma 3.2.4]{hennion-floops} that the inclusion of the trivial bundle $\{\mathrm{Triv} \} \to \RBun_G(\wh x)$ is a smooth atlas.
 In particular, we get that the derived stack $\RBunrig_G(X,x)$ is representable by a derived Artin stack.

-Using Lurie's representability criterion for derived schemes (see \cite[Theorem 3.1.1]{lurie-dagxiv}), we can hence reduce to the non-derived moduli problem.
+Using Lurie's representability criterion for derived schemes (see \cite[Theorem 3.1.1]{lurie-dagxiv}, or \cite[Appendix C]{toen-vezzosi}), we can hence reduce to the non-derived moduli problem.
 It is known that $\Bun_G(X)$ is a geometric stack of amplitude $[-1, n-1]$, which locally is represented as the quotient of a scheme of finite type by an algebraic group.
 When we introduce the rigidification, we kill the stack structure.

 .2cm

 We next define the derived stack $\RBun_G(\wh x^\circ)$ as the functor

 Let us fix the notations $X^\circ = X-\{x\}$.